Business team looking at new email encryption solution in action

 20. Two-Factor Authentication

-30% of internet users have become victims of security breaches due to weak passwords.
-2FA provides customers with an extra layer of protection.
-It will form an important pillar of cybersecurity policies for consumer applications, preventing fraud and reducing the pressure on customer support.
+30% of internet users have experienced security breaches due to weak passwords.
+2FA provides an extra layer of protection.

-Is your firm focused on the right technologies?
-Use the Future Tech 20 to revisit your transformation strategy and refine it for success.
+Are you focusing on the right technologies?
+Use the Future Tech 20 to reassess your transformation strategy for future success.

 ⬇️ Download the PDF